-Figure S5.
+Figure S7.
 Gene expression changes in MM-3D cells are STAT3-relevant.
 (A) Oligonucleotide assay of human cancer-related genes using U266 or U266-3D cDNA.
 The cDNA was extracted from U266 cells after 2 days in conventional (2D) or 3D culture.
 All 2D and 3D gene expressions were normalized to the corresponding GAPDH expressions.
 The logarithm of gene expression ratio (3D/2D) was computed for each gene and ranked from the highest (left) to the lowest (right).
 The top three most upregulated (blue) and downregulated (red) genes were indicated in the graph.
 (B) Signaling pathway analysis of the top three most upregulated and downregulated genes from (A) and their relationship with STAT3 using Pathway Common Network Visualizer.
-A blue line connects two genes which one can affect the expression level of another.
-A green line connects two genes which one can affect the protein state of another.
+A blue line connects two genes which one can affect the expression level of the other.
+A green line connects two genes which one can affect the protein state of the other.

-Figure S6.
+Figure S8.
 Schematic procedure of immunocytochemistry of MM-3D cells.
+A 1.5 ml Eppendorf was inserted into liquid histogel in a 48-well plate.
+Upon solidified, the “histogel well” was loaded with the 3D cell matrix containing Matrigel®, fibronectin, collagen IV and MM cells.
+After solidification of 3D cell matrix, growth medium was applied on top of 3D cell matrix.
+On the day of harvest, the entire histogel well was scooped out of plate with a surgical knife and transferred to a tissue cassette for fixation, embedding, processing and sectioning.
+An image of H&E staining of MM-3D cells following this protocol was depicted on right side.